IoT Central device development overview

 - Register the device with DPS and use the information from DPS to connect to the internal IoT hub in your IoT Central application.

-- Send telemetry in the format that the device template in IoT Central specifies.
-IoT Central uses the device template to determine how to use the telemetry for visualizations and analysis.
+- Send telemetry in the format that the device model specifies.
+IoT Central uses the model in the device template to determine how to use the telemetry for visualizations and analysis.

 - Synchronize property values between the device and IoT Central.
-The device template specifies the property names and data types so that IoT Central can display the information.
+The model specifies the property names and data types so that IoT Central can display the information.

-- Implement command handlers for the commands specifies in the device template.
-The device template specifies the command names and parameters that the device should use.
+- Implement command handlers for the commands specified in the model.
+The model specifies the command names and parameters that the device should use.

 For more information about the role of device templates, see What are device templates?.